hyphacoop/handbook/working-groups.md

 ### [Governance][gov-wg]

-WG for drafting by-laws, articles of incorporation, and planning for the first General Meeting (and subsequent structure).
+WG for ensuring our cooperative has a healthy structure, this includes drafting by-laws, maintaining articles of incorporation, and planning annual members meetings.

 📅 Calls: [Biweekly][calendar]
 👪 Members: [**@governance-wg**][t-gov]